 Currently, Dr. Mali is a principal investigator for many clinical trials including a new treatment for wet macular degeneration, diabetic retinopathy, and uveitis.
 He has presented at national and international research meetings and has given lectures across the country.
 In addition, his retinal surgical video was included in the American Society of Retinal Specialists (ASRS) Innovative Retina Surgical Video Series.
 Dr. Mali was named 2020 America’s Top Ophthalmologist.
 He was also recently honored with the 2018 Outstanding Alumnus for the West Virginia University Department of Biology for being a leader in his field and all his success as an accomplished retinal surgeon and innovator.
 In addition, he was awarded the 2019 West Virginia University Homecoming Parade Marshal in honor of his successful career and service to his community.

 He has also been recognized by several honored organizations including Alpha Epsilon Delta (serving as vice-president for the WVU chapter), a prestigious National Premedical Honor Society, Beta Beta Beta (WVU Chapter), a National Biological Honor Society, and the National Society of Collegiate Scholars.
 In addition to these honors, he was also selected for membership in the Golden Key International Society, American Society of Retina Specialists (ASRS), American Society of Cataract and Refractive Surgeons (ASCRS), and the American Academy of Ophthalmology (AAO).
-He is the proud member of the Manatee County Medical Society (MCMS), Sarasota County Medical Society (SCMS), Florida Medical Association (FMA), and Florida Ophthalmological Society (FSO).
+He is a proud member of the Manatee County Medical Society (MCMS), Sarasota County Medical Society (SCMS), Florida Medical Association (FMA), and Florida Ophthalmological Society (FSO).